Trails

 Related Information

-• The New York State Canal Corporation offers 18 Cycler-Hiker-Boater Campsites along the Canalway Trail and waterways.
+• The NYS Canal Corporation offers 18 Cycler-Hiker-Boater Campsites along the Canalway Trail and waterways.

 • Discover more about our community engagement efforts, including 'On The Canals' and partnership programs.

 • If any type of work or event is proposed on Canal Corporation-owned trails, a permit maybe required.
-Before starting work, contact the Canal staff representative.
+Before starting work or planning an event, contact the Canal Corporation’s Real Property & Permits Department.

 Paddling the Canalway Water Trail